An inexact LPA for DC composite optimization and application to matrix completions with outliers: Introduction

 \subsection{Related works}

-Model \eqref{prob} with $\vartheta_2\!\equiv 0$ and $h\!\equiv 0$ is precisely the convex composite optimization problem \cite{Burke95,Fletcher82}.
-For this class of nonconvex and nonsmooth problems, the Gauss-Newton method is a classical one for which the global quadratic convergence of the iterate sequence was achieved in \cite{Burke95} under the weak sharpness of $C\!:=\mathop{\arg\min}_{y\in\mathbb{Y}}\vartheta_1(y)$ for $\vartheta_1$ and a regularity of its accumulation points on the inclusion $F(x)\in\!C$, and a similar convergence result was obtained under weaker conditions in \cite{Li02,Li07}.
+Model \eqref{prob} with $\vartheta_2\!\equiv 0$ and $h\!\equiv 0$ becomes the convex composite optimization problem \cite{Burke95,Duchi19,Fletcher82}.
+For this class of problems, the Gauss-Newton method is a classical one for which the global quadratic convergence of the iterate sequence was achieved in \cite{Burke95} by assuming that $C:=\mathop{\arg\min}_{y\in\mathbb{Y}}\vartheta_1(y)$ is a set of weak sharp minima of $\vartheta_1$ and the cluster point is a regular point of inclusion $F(x)\in C$, and a similar convergence result was got under weaker conditions in \cite{Li07}.
 Another popular one, allowing $\vartheta_1$ to be extended real-valued and prox-regular, is the linearized proximal algorithm (LPA) proposed in \cite{Lewis16}.
-This methold in each iterate first performs a trial step by seeking a local optimal solution of a proximal linearized subproblem (which becomes strongly convex if $\vartheta_1$ is convex), and then derives a new iterate from the trial step by an efficient projection and/or other enhancements.
+Each iteration of this method first performs a trial step by seeking a local optimal solution of a proximal linearized subproblem (that becomes strongly convex if $\vartheta_1$ is convex), and then derives a new iterate from the trial step by an efficient projection and/or other enhancements.
 Criticality of accumulation points under prox-regularity and identification under partial smoothness was studied in \cite{Lewis16}.
-Later Hu et al. proposed a globalized LPA by using the backtracking line search (see \cite[Algorithm 17]{HuYang16}), and established the global superlinear convergence of order $\frac{2}{p}$ with $p\in[1,2)$ for the iterate sequence by assuming that a cluster point $\overline{x}$ is a regular point of the inclusion $F(x)\!\in C$ and $C$ is the set of local weak sharp minima of order $p$ for $\vartheta_1$ at $F(\overline{x})$; and Pauwels \cite{Pauwels16} verified the convergence of the iterate sequence for the LPA with a backtracking search for the proximal parameters, under the definability of $F$ and $\vartheta_1$ in the same o-minimal structure of the real field and the twice differentiability of $F$.
-In addition, for the standard NLP problem, i.e., model \eqref{prob} with $\vartheta_1\!=\delta_{\mathbb{R}_{-}^m}$ (the indicator of nonpositive orthant) and $\vartheta_2\!\equiv 0$, Botle and Pauwels \cite{Bolte16} proved that the iterate sequences generated by the moving balls method \cite{Auslender10}, the penalized SQP method and the extended SQP method converge to a KKT point, if all $F_i$ are semialgebraic and the (generalized) Mangasarian-Fromovitz constraint qualification (MFCQ) holds.
+Later, Hu et al. \cite{HuYang16} proposed a globalized LPA by using a backtracking line search, and obtained the global superlinear convergence of order ${2}/{p}$ with $p\in[1,2)$ for the iterate sequence by assuming that a cluster point $\overline{x}$ is a regular point of inclusion $F(x)\in C$ where $C$ is the set of local weak sharp minima of order $p$ for $\vartheta_1$ at $F(\overline{x})$; Pauwels \cite{Pauwels16} proved the full convergence of the iterate sequence for the LPA with a backtracking search for the proximal parameters under the definability of $F$ and $\vartheta_1$ in the same o-minimal structure of the real field and the twice continuous differentiability of $F$.
+For the iteration complexity analysis of the LPA, the reader is referred to \cite{Cartis11,Drusvyatskiy19,ZhengMa24}.
+In addition, the subgradient method was also studied for this class of composite problems \cite{Charisopoulos21,Charisopoulos2019,Davis18}.
+For the standard NLP, i.e., model \eqref{prob} with $\vartheta_1=\chi_{\mathbb{R}_{-}^m}$ and $\vartheta_2\!\equiv 0$, Botle and Pauwels \cite{Bolte16} also proved that the iterate sequences of the moving balls method \cite{Auslender10}, the penalized SQP method and the extended SQP method converge to a KKT point if all components of $F$ are semialgebraic and the (generalized) MFCQ holds.